-Hear That Whistle Blow XV – Katie’s Farm and Sick Baby Brothers
+Hear That Whistle Blow XV – Katie Living on the Farm

 Winter started out being fun.
 First, the snow flurries were nothing but fun.
 They would almost fall trying to catch them with their tongues.
 Even the light snow was fun to kick and try to slide on.
 But after Christmas and New Years the weather got very serious.